 Companies vying for success in the vaccine marketplace face significant challenges.
 However, over the next decade, we believe that four indications- human immunodeficiency virus (HIV), hepatitis C virus (HCV), influenza, and pneumococcal diseases-will provide significant commercial opportunity for vaccine manufacturers in the seven major pharmaceutical markets (United States, France, Germany, Italy, Spain, United Kingdom, and Japan).
 Recent innovations in vaccine technology, including novel intranasal delivery techniques and cutting-edge DNA and virosomal vaccine technologies, and advances in understanding of immunity and pathogen resistance make the vaccine marketplace a dynamic and potentially lucrative sector.
 Physicians and public health officials are eager to use vaccination as a primary tool for infectious disease prevention.
 Researchers have taken particular interest in using therapeutic vaccines to potentially boost the immune response against infections that elicit poor immunologic control.
 Strong interest from all sides means vaccine manufacturers have unprecedented market opportunity.

 In Strategic Overview of Vaccine Development, we identify the most important barriers and the most promising areas of opportunity in vaccine development for four therapeutic indications.
-Our findings including the following:
+Our findings include the following: